anthonylangsworth/EDMFAT/DEVELOPMENT.md

 This a scratch pad to record development-specific details, keeping them separate from user documentation.

 TODO:
-1. Describe (Unknown) error: Starting EDMC while docked at a station.
+1. Add to troubleshooting: Missing data if EDMC started while docked.
-2. Test selling bonds, bounties at a interstellar factor or carrier.
+2. Test selling bonds, bounties at a interstellar factor or carrier in game.
-3. Rename EDMFAT (Elite Dangerous Minor Faction Activity Tracker)?
+3. Missions
+4. Passenger missions
+5. Killing clean ships

 Does not do:
 1. Handle state-specific requirements.
 E.g. handing in combat bonds to factions in Election or War state will not affect influence.